-The history of Betfair Trading is littered with brilliant analysts who were absolutely correct on their calls and yet were bankrupted by the vagaries of price action before they were ever proven right.
+The history of trading is littered with brilliant analysts who were absolutely correct on their calls and yet were bankrupted by the vagaries of price action before they were ever proven right.

-Your opinion may be dead on, but as Betfair Traders it is price movement, not opinion that we are Betfair Trading.
+Your opinion may be dead on, but as traders it is price movement, not opinion that we are trading.
 Until and unless price corroborates your opinion you have no entry signal for your trade.

 Rule 3 – Manage Your Trade

-More than anything else great Betfair Traders are good money managers.
+More than anything else great traders are good money managers.

-I’ve always believed that you can put two great Betfair Traders on the opposite side of a position and often both of them will wind up making money.
+I’ve always believed that you can put two great traders on the opposite side of a position and often both of them will wind up making money.
 On the other hand put two novices in the same spot and they will more than likely both lose.
-Betfair Trading above all is the art of managing the unknown.
+Trading above all is the art of managing the unknown.

 Let’s say you own a sandwich shop in a popular tourist trap.
 Most likely you would know to within 10 or 20 sandwiches how many customers you will have every single day of the year.